Grants and Resources

 MLK DAY OF SERVICE GRANT

-NC Campus Engagement and fellow Partnership Alliance organizations across the country have jointly received a multi-year grant from the Corporation for National and Community Service (AmeriCorps) to support student and community volunteer engagement activities for Martin Luther King, Jr. Day.
-Partnership Alliance organizations, including NC Campus Engagement, awarded $250,000 in 2024 Martin Luther King, Jr. National Day of Service Grants to colleges and universities throughout the region and country to support their programs and events.
+NC Campus Engagement and fellow Partnership Alliance organizations across the country jointly received a three-year $250,000 Martin Luther King, Jr. National Day of Service grant from the Corporation for National and Community Service (AmeriCorps) to support student and community volunteer engagement activities for Martin Luther King, Jr. Day (2024-2026).

 2024 MLK Day of Service Grantees – North Carolina